xames3/smart/docs/source/explained/docker/index.rst

 .. _explained-a-week-into-docker:

 ===============================================================================
-:octicon:`container` A Week Into Docker
+:octicon:`container` A week into Docker
 ===============================================================================

 .. author::